 Inside the Charles Banks Belt Nature Center you will find a warm and friendly environment where you can observe wildlife through huge windows that overlook Old Ice Pond.
 A variety of exhibits, turtles, snakes, a touch table, a children’s room, and a sitting area with a beautiful view of the pond can be enjoyed inside of the Nature Center.
 This building is available for meetings and events, and is the gathering spot for many of the educational programs offered for adults, children, and families.

 The Quogue Wildlife Refuge offers a variety of nature related programs for all ages.
-Throughout the year, visitors look forward to our big events such as our Earth Day Celebration, Easter Egg Hunt, Summer Ecology Program, Annual Barbecue, Halloween Trails, and our Annual Benefit Gala.
+Throughout the year, visitors look forward to our big events such as our Earth Day Celebration, Easter Egg Hunt, Summer Ecology Program, Annual Barbecue for Members, Enchanted Forest Halloween Trails, and our Annual Benefit Gala.

 For those folks who enjoy history, the Refuge has plenty of it.
 Prior to becoming a wildlife preserve, the Quogue Ice Company harvested ice on Old Ice Pond.
 On the grounds you can visit the Ice Harvesting Museum that has authentic, century-old tools.

-The Refuge trails and Distressed Wildlife Complex are open every day from sunrise to sunset.
+The Refuge trails and Outdoor Wildlife Complex are open every day from sunrise to sunset.